muhammedseyhann/Patika-JS/README.md

 **To Do List**

--   Javascript ile bir _"To Do List"_ oluşturuldu.
+-   Javascript ile bir _To Do List_ oluşturuldu.

 **Asian Kitchen's Menu**